Dr. Kenneth Scott Latourette

 “As through all the years, students remained my chief interest… I came to know well many undergraduates in my classes.”

-“A Crises of Faith”
+“A Crisis of Faith”

 “For weeks in that autumn of 1925 I realized that I was at last an agnostic and perhaps an atheist.
 If that attitude persisted, I would, in all honesty, have had to resign from the faculty of the Divinity School and the ministry.
 I can still remember almost the precise spot in a street in Portland when, like an illumination, the beginning of the answer flashed on me.
 ‘Here,’ I said, or a voice seemed to say to me, ‘is my father.
 He has never let me down and has always been dependable.
 Unless there is Some One in the universe who is at least as dependable and as intelligent as he, by whatever means he has been brought into being, the universe does not make sense.
 All our science is based on the conviction that we live in a universe, not chaos.’